Overview

 Termination Payout and CPS

-In addition, CPS will not apply to the later payout, which may result in the second pension benefit no longer being treated as being vested or having a smaller pension amount.
+In addition, CPS will not apply to the later payout, which may result in the second pension benefit no longer being treated as vested or having a smaller pension amount.
 Please contact us for more information.

 Buybacks, Leaves and CPS

-A CPS relationship does not impact the timelines applicable to applying or electing to purchase a leave of absence or period of prior service.
+A CPS relationship does not impact the timelines applicable to applying or electing to purchase leave of absence or period of prior service.